asciimoo/filtron/README.md

 {
     "interval": 60,
     "limit": 10,
-    "filters": ["GET:q", "Header:User-Agent=^curl"]
+    "filters": ["GET:q", "Header:User-Agent=^curl"],
+    "actions": [
+        {"name": "log",
+         "params": {"destination": "stderr"}},
+        {"name": "block",
+         "params": {"message": "Not allowed"}}
+     ]
 }
 ```
-Explanation: Allow only 10 requests a minute where `q` represented as GET parameter and the user agent header starts with `curl`
+Explanation: Allow only 10 requests a minute where `q` represented as GET parameter and the user agent header starts with `curl`.
+If limit exceeded the request logged to STDERR and blocked with a custom error message

+### Actions

+Rule's actions are sequentially activated if a request exceeds rule's limit

+Note: Only the rule's first action will be executed that serves custom response

+Currently implemented actions:

+ - `log` - Logs the request
+ - `block` - Serves HTTP 429 response instead of passing the request to the application

 ### Filters